Sailolof

-Sailolof (also known as Kampung Sailolof) is a small port town in Southwest Papua, Indonesia, some 1686 miles from Jakarta.
+Sailolof (also known as Kampung Sailolof) is a small port town in the province of Southwest Papua, Indonesia, some 1,686 miles from Jakarta.
+It is located on the west coast of Salawati Island in Sorong Regency. and is the administrative centre for the South Salawati District (Kecamatan Salawati Selatan) of Sorong Regency.
 Sailolof also constitutes a historic kingdom one of the Four Kings of Raja Ampat Islands in Southwest Papua.
 The town is located near the western coastal tip of the Bird's Head Peninsula.